mark-mngoma/NtsikaMngoma/README.md

 ## Hi there! 👋🏾
 ### Mark Here!
 I am a Backend Software Engineer by heart and profession, also a DevOps Engineering Enthusiast.

-#### I am experienced and proficient in these tools: Java, Scala, SpringBoot, Quarkus, PlayFramework, AWS, Openshift, etc.
+#### I am experienced and proficient in these tools: Java, Scala, SpringBoot, Quarkus, PlayFramework, Microservices, Netflix OSS, AWS, Openshift, etc.

 Summary of me: